ePages-de/epages-docs/pages/apps/glossary.md

 The fundamental concept in any RESTful API.
 An access point for functionality of a REST web service.
 Through resources, all functions and features of the API can be accessed.
 Only a few standard methods are defined for a resource, as `GET`, `POST`, `PUT` and `DELETE`.

 ## REST (Representational State Transfer)
-A software architecture style consisting of guidelines and best pratices for creating scalable web services.
+A software architecture style consisting of guidelines and best practices for creating scalable web services.
 It is a coordinated set of constraints applied to the design of components in a distributed hypermedia system that can lead to a more performant and maintainable software architecture.

 # U